DeanoBurrito/northport/README.md

 ![](https://tokei.rs/b1/github/deanoburrito/northport)

 # Northport
-Northport is a monolithic kernel and utilities targetting x86_64.
+Northport is a monolithic kernel and utilities, targeting x86_64.
-It's booted using the stivale2 protocol (meaning limine is the bootloader), and there's otherwise there's not much to say here yet.
+It's booted via the stivale2 protocol (using limine).

-For my *wishful* plans for this project, see the project goals down below.
+Limited docs about the kernel and other projects are contained under `docs/`, available in markdown format.

 # Building
 ### Required Programs